dixitaayush8/CMPE131_Moovify_Team12/README.md

 Do the following procedures in order:

-If you are running this application on MacOS, have all components (including those of C++) of [Xcode](https://developer.apple.com/xcode/) installed.
 If you are running this application on Windows, download and install/"repair" [Microsoft Visual C++ Compiler for Python 2.7](https://www.microsoft.com/en-us/download/details.aspx?id=44266).
+If you are running this application on MacOS, no need to install C++ compiler because it is built-in.

 To ensure that this project works (see requirements.txt for reference):
 1. download and install [Python 2.7](https://www.python.org/downloads/release/python-2713/).